Chart Color Schemes

 Population growth drivers in Windsor Gardens are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of Windsor Gardens as of November 2025 is around 6,087.
-This reflects an increase of 260 people since the 2021 Census, which reported a population of 5,827.
-The change was inferred from AreaSearch's estimation of the resident population at 6,031 following examination of ABS' latest ERP data release in June 2024 and an additional 21 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,415 persons per square kilometer, placing Windsor Gardens in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Windsor Gardens has demonstrated resilient growth patterns with a compound annual growth rate of 1.6%, outpacing its SA4 region.
-Population growth was primarily driven by overseas migration, contributing approximately 74.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, the Windsor Gardens statistical area (Lv2)'s population is estimated at around 6,479 as of Nov 2025.
+This reflects an increase of 652 people (11.2%) since the 2021 Census, which reported a population of 5,827 people.
+The change is inferred from the resident population of 6,051, estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and an additional 21 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,571 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The Windsor Gardens (SA2)'s 11.2% growth since the 2021 census exceeded the state's 8.7%, along with the metropolitan area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 74.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted, based on 2021 data and released in 2023, adjusted using weighted aggregation methods from LGA to SA2 levels.
-Considering projected demographic shifts, a population increase just below the median of national areas is expected for Windsor Gardens by 2041, with an estimated increase of 781 persons, reflecting a gain of 13.5% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering the projected demographic shifts, a population increase just below the median of national areas is expected, with the area expected to increase by 785 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 6.7% in total over the 17 years.

 Frequently Asked Questions - Population